-The Provider argues that the samples as designed and administered by the Intermediary were not representative of the fiscal period in dispute.
-In actuality, the Intermediary reviewed only half of the designated sample and abruptly aborted the reviews.
+The Provider argues that the samples as designated and as administered by the Intermediary were not representative of the fiscal period in dispute.
 The Intermediary reviewed samples that were not a representative standard for the entire fiscal period being audited, either by design or in actuality.
-The Intermediary's design sample was composed of two pre-selected periods and then it was further reduced by only reviewing every 5th employee in each pay period.
+The Intermediary's designed sample was composed of two pre-selected periods, and then it was further reduced by only reviewing every 5th employee in each pay period.
 The design of the sample represented less than 2% of the records of the applicable employees when extrapolated over the entire fiscal year.

 The Provider contends that the Intermediary should have expanded the sample.
-Pursuant to the Program Memorandum Intermediary Transmittal I-82 ("PMI"), intermediaries are instructed that if the test results indicate probable errors in the universe, the auditors must document the decision to either expand the sample or project the error to the universe.
-Neither of these prescribed actions were evident in the audit of the Provider.
+Pursuant to the Program Memorandum Intermediary ("PMI"), Transmittal I-82, intermediaries are instructed that if the test results indicate probable errors in the universe, the auditors must document the decision to either expand the sample or project the error to the universe.
+Neither of these prescribed actions was evident in the audit of the Provider.

-The Provider also points out that not only did the Intermediary not expand the sample, in 2 of the 3 instances the Intermediary reduced the samples tested to half of the original design.
-The PMI instructions indicate that under no circumstances should a sample's error be expanded to the universe without considering the effect on the universe; it is evident that this instruction was also ignored.
+The Provider also points out that, not only did the Intermediary not expand the sample, in 2 of the 3 instances the Intermediary reduced the samples tested to half of the original design.
+The PMI instructions indicate that under no circumstances should a sample's error be expanded to the universe without considering the effect on the universe.
+It is evident that this instruction was also ignored.
 The expansion to the universe resulted in an absolute inequitable allocation of costs.